-Morgantown Chinese School (MCS) is a self-supporting parent cooperative where parents help each other giving Chinese language lessons to school aged children.
-Its purpose is to enhance Chinese language eduction.
-The school has no political, religious or social affiliations except for WVU.
-The volunteer school administrators and teachers have always strived to help children of all ages who want to learn Chinese as a second language.
+Morgantown Chinese School (MCS) is a program offered through WVU Continuing Education with Chinese language classes for school aged children.
+The school has NO political, religious or social affiliations of any kind except for WVU.
+All teachers, volunteers and most of the parents are native Chinese speakers.
+We work together to provide a friendly and encouraging environment for all children who want to learn Chinese as a second language.

-Morgantown Chinese School works with West Virginia University Continuing Education to offer Chinese classes of various levels.
+Morgantown Chinese School offers Chinese classes of various levels, from students who know no Chinese at all to those who are working for Chinese AP tests.
 Classes are held each Sunday at 1-3pm at WVU Hodges Hall.
 Classes offered are:

-Chinese for Preschoolers – This course targets at children aged 3-5 who is intrested in learning Chinese.
+Chinese for Preschoolers – This course targets at children aged 3-5 who are interested in learning Chinese.
 The course is taught in immersion style where the instructor use Chinese almost entirely.
 Topics include Chinese Mandarin Pinyin, children’s songs, stories, arts and crafts, games, etc.

 Reading and Writing in Chinese – Also known as the Heritage Program.
 It offers grade levels from Kindergarten through 12th grade.
-It suits students whose parents are Chinese and Chinese is an alternative language spoken at home.
-Heritage classes focus on improve students’ comprehensive Chinese proficiency in listening, speaking, reading, and writing, and focus on reading and writing.
+It suits students whose parents are Chinese and Chinese is an alternative language spoken at home, or students without Chinese background but have sufficient Chinese proficiency.
+Heritage classes focus on improving students’ comprehensive Chinese proficiency in listening, speaking, reading, and writing, and focus on reading and writing.
 The heritage class is taught entirely in Chinese.
 Students are expected to have basic Chinese listening and speaking skills.
 This class uses Jinan University Chinese textbook.

 Registration is done through WVU Continuing Education’s student registration website.
 If this website does not display the Chinese classes, it means registration has closed.
 For more information, please contact our instructor Celia through firstname.lastname@example.org.